 How Many Clothes to Pack

 Pack enough clothes for just one week (and a spare pair of pants).
-At home, you probably wash your clothes about once a week and you can wash your clothes when you travel too.
+At home, you probably wash your clothes about once a week and you can wash your clothes this often when you travel too.
 In Asia and Latin America, getting your laundry done is pretty cheap.
 In Europe, we tend to hand wash until we have an Airbnb apartment with a washing machine.

 Women’s Travel Clothes

 1. Helly Hansen Lightweight Rain Jacket – Don’t even think about travelling anywhere without a waterproof.
 I tell you now, it’s just not worth it.
 Getting caught in the rain without a waterproof is uncomfortable and a hassle.
 We’ve both got lightweight raincoats from Helly Hansen – you can check us out wearing them in Cornwall in this post.
 Ecologically safe apparel.

 2. Fjallraven Women’s Fleece – This is my dream fleece.
 I’ve wanted it ever since I first saw it.
 I’m still using my old, beat-up fleece because I can’t bear the thought of throwing a decent item of clothing away and it still does the job.
-A good fleece will always be an essential part of my travel packing list because getting cold can really ruin a travel experience!
+A good fleece will always be an essential part of my women’s travel packing list because getting cold can really ruin a travel experience!
 Partially made from recycled polyester.

 3. Bamboo Baselayer – Good for both sun protection and keeping you warm, a baselayer offers good protection whatever the weather.
 I mostly wear my baselayer when hiking or on extra cold days as a thermal layer.
 I have a great baselayer from BAM Bamboo Clothing, which has thumb holes so you can keep your hands protected too.
 Environmentally-friendly clothing.

 4. Sports Leggings – Leggings are my go-to for all physical activity and around-the-hostel comfort.
 I prefer leggings because they’re versatile, lightweight and good for both hot and cold climates.
 When my current pair wear out, I plan to replace them with an ethical brand like these ones.